 Equipped to Serve the Community.

-CJC employs 140 command, firefighters, and support staff trained and equipped to carry out the mission of the organization.
-CJC operates four engines, one ladder truck, and five paramedic ambulances full-time from 5 stations.
-There are 36 employees assigned to one of three shifts, and all are a firefighter, EMT or paramedic, and basic hazardous materials training.
+CJC employs 131 command, operations, and support staff trained and equipped to carry out the mission of the organization.
+CJC operates four engines, one ladder truck, and five full-time paramedic ambulances from 5 stations.
+There are 36 employees assigned to each of three shifts, and all are a firefighter / EMT or firefighter / paramedic, with basic hazardous materials training.
 In addition, some CJC members are trained to a higher level for response to either hazardous materials or special/technical rescue incidents.

-CJC Heavy Rescue is one of 6 regional teams and the Tri-District Hazmat, along with Sni Valley Fire and Fort Osage Fire, is one of 7 regional teams.
-Both teams are well equipped and trained and can be used as regional, state, or federal assets in a disaster.
+CJC Heavy Rescue is one of 6 regional teams and the Tri-District Hazmat, along with Sni Valley Fire and Fort Osage Fire, is one of 7 regional hazardous materials teams.
+Both teams are well equipped and well trained and can be used as a local, state, or Federal asset in a disaster.